CHANGSIK-WOO/HyperSeg_implementation/docs/TRAINING.md

 # Training HyperSeg

-Our training code is coming soon.
+Our training script will be released in 2025.